 App licant I, James Jaron , (insert name) certify as an authorized representative of J&L Enterprises, Inc. pplicant) that the applicant has executed a host com munity agreement with Orange (insert name of host community) pursu ant to G L.c.
 94G § 3(d) on 1/21/20 (insert date).
-Janus January of Authorized Repre sentative of Applicant Hos t Community nam e of host community) to ce ost community) has execute rtify that the applicant name) certify that I am the contracting authority of the formula of the contracting authority of the contracting aut 1 Palaule J. Voc nature of Contracting Authorized Representative of I •
+Janus January of Authorized Repre sentative of Applicant Hos t Community nam e of host community) to ce ost community) has execute rtify that the applicant name) certify that I am the contracting authority of the formula of the contracting authority of the formula of the contracting authority of the contracting auth 1 Palaule J. Voc nature of Contracting Authorized Representative of I •